 Why should I try to apply for citizenship now when coronavirus is complicating everything?

 - Many people qualify for complete fee waivers (meaning you pay no government application fee), or a reduced fee (meaning you pay a $405 fee).
 If you receive a means-tested public benefit like Medi-Cal, CalWorks, or CalFresh, qualifying for a full application fee waiver is currently easy.
-The Trump Administration is eliminating fee waivers and reduced fee applications for most individuals, meaning nearly everyone would have to pay the full fee.
+The Trump Administration is eliminating fee waivers and reduced fee applications for most individuals, meaning nearly everyone would have to pay the full fee in the near future.

 - The current full application fee to apply for naturalization is $725 and the Trump Administration has published rule changes to increase this fee to $1,170.
-These changes will go into effect Oct.
+These changes were supposed to go into effect Oct.
 2, 2020, but are currently on hold because of a court order issued on Sept.
 29, 2020.

 I’ve been arrested or detained by police or immigration before.
 Can I apply?

-Some criminal offenses can prevent you from becoming a citizen and might lead to your green card being canceled.
+Some criminal offenses can prevent you from becoming a citizen and might lead to your green card and legal permanent residence being revoked.
 We discuss criminal history as a part of the screening process and can give advice about whether to proceed.

 What if I have other questions?